-Many local citizens donated books from their private home collections, and new books were also purchased by the Progress Club to supplement the collection.
+Many local citizens donated books, and new books were purchased by the Progress Club to supplement the collection.
 On Saturday, April 23, 1932 the Wabasso Public Library opened its doors for the first time.

 Over the course of the next 10 years, the Library continued to be sponsored by the Progress Club, and each member was scheduled to take turns supervising the library on the days it was open (Wednesdays and Saturdays).
 In 1935, the books were moved to the balcony of Leistikow's General Store on Main Street, which is where Salfer’s Food Center stands today.
-Usage of the Library grew, and when it became clear the library ‘project’ was turning into a desirable and permanent thing, the Village Council voted on a millage tax, which made it possible to hire a regular librarian in July 1940.
-That person, the first head librarian, was Dorothy Starken.
+Usage of the Library grew, and eventually the Village Council voted on a millage tax which made it possible to hire a regular librarian.
+In July 1940, Dorothy Starken became the first head librarian.

 With the site cleared, digging began in December 1941.
-Despite supply shortages because of WWII, the new brick and mortar building was completed in the fall of 1942.
+Despite supply shortages, the new brick and mortar building was completed in the fall of 1942.
 It was gifted to Wabasso by Gilfillan in memory of his mother, Fanny S. Gilfillan.
 The Wabasso Library Board of Trustees was established and appointed by the Village Council that same year.